lgbt-foundation/whitepaper/whitepaper.md

 #### Network Accelerator Program

-The LGBT Foundation has established a Network Accelerator Program to help businesses adopt the Token and set aside grants worth 10% of the issued Tokens to jumpstart launch partnerships and broad community adoption.
+The LGBT Foundation has established a Network Accelerator Program to help businesses adopt the Token.It proposes to set aside grants of Tokens, with 10% of the issued Tokens reserved to jumpstart launch partnerships and broad community adoption.

 A portion of these tokens will be set aside to be used by current and future LGBT Foundation members as they see fit to reward users that support the products.
-While they can be used to purchase services with the apps of the launch partners, the LGBT Foundation will actively promote the usage of tokens outside, as well.
+While they can be used to purchase services with the apps of the launch partners, the LGBT Foundation will actively promote the usage of Tokens outside, as well.
 This includes, but is not limited to:

 - Providing plugins for ecommerce stores to accept LGBT Token as payment
 - Providing devices for locations to accept payments using LGBT Token